leockl/tool-ahead-of-time/README.md

 Yes, you read that right.
 We're living in the age of AI and things move fast 🏎️💨

 This repo showcases with DeepSeek-R1.
-Because why should we wait for official support when we can have tool calling TODAY?
+Because why should we wait for official LangChain and LangGraph support when we can have tool calling TODAY?

 ## Features 🌟